 Depending on its level of freshness and purity, salmon oil should be considered a commendable addition.

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Bravo Canine Cafe looks like an above-average wet dog food.
+Judging by its ingredients alone, Bravo Canine Cafe Dog Food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 50% and a mean fat level of 32%.
 Together, these figures suggest a carbohydrate content of 10% for the overall product line.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical canned dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing an abundance of meat.